abidantriguero/web3RSVP-frontend-starter/README.md

 - Subgraph: [web3rsvp-subgraph](https://github.com/abidantriguero/web3rsvp-subgraph) - Github

-- Open the [Dapp](https://web3-rsvp-abidan-triguero.vercel.app/) - with your browser to see and created your events.
+- Open [Dapp](https://web3-rsvp-abidan-triguero.vercel.app/) - with your browser to see and created your events.